Preventing Pedestrian Injuries

 Reference: Ewing R., Dumbaugh E. The built environment and traffic safety: A review of empirical evidence.
 J Planning Literature 2009; 23; 347-367.

 Access the progress report from Portsmouth, UK, Britain’s first 20 mile per hour city from the URL: http://www.20splentyforus.org.uk/portsmouth.htm An initial report on the results of reducing the speed limit on most streets to 20 mph.
 Significant reductions in traffic crashes and casualties were reported.
 Casualties also fell by 15% and total traffic crashes by 13%, more time will be needed to establish statistically significant collision figures.
 However, the presenter noted the changes in child and elderly casualties in before and after numbers.

 Table 1- children and elderly-involved traffic crash reductions by percentages after 20’s plenty traffic calming program

 Portsmouth has shown that communities can change their behavior and sensibly embark on a 20’s Plenty Where People Live initiative that delivers real benefits to every road user.

 More and more towns, cities and villages are following this trend to put citizenship back into the way we drive and share our roads.
 People in Portsmouth are perhaps no different from us all.
 But what they have found is a way to enable them to turn an aspiration for safer and more pleasant streets into a reality.

 City Streets a Mortal Threat to Pedestrians

-This report highlights the danger that today’s street designs pose to pedestrians.
+This report by Wired highlights the danger that today’s street designs pose to pedestrians.